 In modern text data analysis, NLP tools and NLP libraries are indispensable.
 Researchers and businesses use natural language processing tools to draw information from text data analysis.
 This analysis includes analyzing customer feedback, automating support systems, improving search and recommendation algorithms, and monitoring social media.

-There are a wide array of NLP tools and services available, and knowing their features is key to good results.
+There are a wide array of tools and services available, and knowing their features is key to good results.
 While some tools are perfect for small projects, others are better for experts working on big data.
 It all depends on the project.

 To help you find the perfect solution for your project, we’ve compiled a list of the best NLP tools, libraries, and services.
 Below you’ll find free and open-source libraries, crowdsourcing solutions, and specialized annotation companies.